 2. Choose High-Rise, Structured Fabric

 Low-rise and mid-rise leggings tend to look more casual and shift throughout the day.
-A high-rise waistband — ideally 3-4 inches — stays in place, creates a cleaner silhouette, and reads as more tailored.
-Look for thicker, structured fabric: a ponte-style or compression-weight legging will look far more polished than a thin yoga-weight fabric.
-The leggings in our regular collection use this approach — performance fabric with enough structure to transition from active to everyday.
+A high-rise waistband stays in place, creates a cleaner silhouette, and reads as more tailored.
+Look for thicker, structured fabric: a ponte-style legging will look far more polished than a thin yoga-weight one.
+The leggings in our main collection use this approach, with enough structure to transition from active to everyday.

 3. Stick to Solid Colors and Subtle Prints

-For the workplace, solid black, charcoal, navy, or deep olive leggings are your most versatile foundation.
+For the workplace, solid black, charcoal, navy or deep olive leggings are your most versatile foundation.
 These read closest to traditional trousers.
-If you want to incorporate print, choose fine textures (a subtle houndstooth-effect legging, for instance) rather than bold graphic prints.
-Reserve the wilder patterns — which we fully support for every other context — for non-work days.
+If you want to incorporate print, choose fine textures (a subtle houndstooth effect, for instance) rather than bold graphic prints.
+Reserve the wilder patterns, which we fully support for every other context, for non-work days.

 4. Elevate Your Footwear

 Footwear does enormous work in transforming a legging look from athletic to professional.
-Ankle boots (heeled or Chelsea-style), loafers, pointed-toe flats, and classic mules all elevate leggings into polished territory.
-Athletic sneakers, slide sandals, and anything with visible sports branding do the opposite.
-Your shoes signal the dress code you're operating in — choose accordingly.
+Ankle boots (heeled or Chelsea-style), loafers, pointed-toe flats and classic mules all elevate leggings into polished territory.
+Athletic sneakers, slide sandals and anything with visible sports branding do the opposite.
+Your shoes signal the dress code you are operating in, so choose accordingly.

 5. Pair with Structured Tops, Not Athletic Ones

-A sport bra alone, a racerback tank, or a quick-dry athletic shirt will undercut even the most structured legging.
-Instead, reach for: a crisp button-down worn open over a camisole, a structured blazer over any top, a quality ponte cardigan, or a knit sweater in a tailored cut.
-The goal is to read "put-together professional" from the waist up, allowing the legging to function as your trouser equivalent.
+A sports bra alone, a racerback tank or a technical running shirt will undercut even the most structured legging.
+Instead, reach for a crisp button-down worn open over a camisole, a structured blazer over any top, a quality ponte cardigan, or a knit sweater in a tailored cut.
+The goal is to read "put-together professional" from the waist up, which lets the legging function as your trouser equivalent.

 7. Know the Difference Between Athleisure and Office Wear

-Athleisure styling (leggings + cropped top + chunky sneakers) is a valid and great look for the weekend, travel, and casual social settings.
+Athleisure styling (leggings, cropped top, chunky sneakers) is a valid and great look for the weekend, travel and casual social settings.
 It reads as a deliberate fashion choice, not a professional one.
-For the office, the legging is functioning as a trouser substitute — which means the rest of the outfit needs to carry that weight.
-Think: "Would this outfit work if I swapped the legging for a pair of slim-fit chinos?"
-If yes, you're on the right track.
+For the office, the legging is functioning as a trouser substitute, which means the rest of the outfit needs to carry that weight.
+Ask yourself: "Would this outfit work if I swapped the legging for a pair of slim-fit chinos?"
+If yes, you are on the right track.

 Three Complete Outfit Formulas That Work